Our rating(4.2/5)

 The Square for Restaurants app allows you to view:

-• Sales reports that can be emailed, printed or customised by day, device and team member; and
+• Sales reports that can be emailed, printed or customised by day, device and team member

-You can export end-of-day reports to an Excel (CVS) file, or integrate transactions with Xero or QuickBooks accounting software.
+You can export end-of-day reports to Excel or integrate transactions with Xero or QuickBooks accounting software.

 Customer support and reviews

-The Plus subscription includes round-the-clock phone support, while Free only has weekday support (9am-5pm Melbourne time).
+The Plus subscription includes round-the-clock phone support, while Free only has weekday support (9am-5pm AEST time).

 There’s also a help section online, walkthrough videos and articles answering most questions.
 When you get started with the software, written prompts tell you what to do next, however these could be more elaborate.